Taiwan allows Foxconn's Gou, TSMC to negotiate for vaccines | Health

 - Taiwan

-Taiwan has been dealing directly with BioNTech in Germany, saying it does not trust vaccines from China.
-Health Minister Chen Shih-Chung told reporters the government "of course" hoped the vaccines would come from and be produced in Germany.

-"I think that at the moment people would have more confidence in this."
+Shieh Jay-way, Taiwan's de facto ambassador in Berlin, said that Germany's Economy Ministry had appointed officials to talk directly with BioNTech, adding the company had told him they were willing to sell vaccines to Taiwan directly from Europe.
 Gou's spokesperson Amanda Liu told reporters that Gou had held talks with "all partners" on the vaccine purchase idea, and had proposed signing a deal with Fosun's Swiss or Hong Kong branches to avoid political problems.

 Japan donated 1.24 million AstraZeneca Plc shots to Taiwan this month and the United States has pledged 750,000 doses, although it has not given details, all on top of vaccines Taiwan has already ordered.
-Another 240,000 Moderna Inc doses will arrive in Taiwan later on Friday.
+Another 240,000 Moderna Inc doses arrived in Taiwan later on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)